We have decades of “best practice” and Visible Learning research.

 Growing Kindergarten Writers

-The goal of Kindergarten-Friendly Handwriting is to grow powerful kindergarten writers who have the stamina and motivation to write, illustrate and publish books.
+The goal of Kindergarten-Friendly Handwriting is to grow proficient kindergarten writers who have the stamina and motivation to write, illustrate and publish books.
 They learn to meet—or exceed—Common Core Writing Standards.
-This approach to intentional kindergarten handwriting instruction provides a framework for teachers to take all of their writing programs to a higher level.
+This intentional approach to kindergarten handwriting instruction provides a framework for teachers to take their writing program to a higher level.

 Our children chant, fingerspell,